-World Cancer Day 2026: Awareness, Prevention, and Advanced Treatment at Pragma Hospital
+World Cancer Day 2026: Awareness, Prevention & Treatment

 Learn cancer prevention, early detection, and treatment options for a healthier life.

-World Cancer Day 2026: Awareness, Prevention, and Advanced Treatment at Pragma Hospital
+World Cancer Day 2026: Cancer Awareness, Prevention & Advanced Treatment in Bathinda

 What Is Cancer?

-Cancer is a condition characterized by uncontrolled growth of abnormal cells in the body.
-These cells can invade nearby tissues and spread to other parts of the body, a process known as metastasis.
+Cancer is a serious medical condition characterized by the uncontrolled growth of abnormal cells in the body.
+These cells can invade nearby tissues and spread to other organs through the bloodstream or lymphatic system, a process known as metastasis.
+Early diagnosis and timely cancer treatment play a crucial role in improving survival rates and reducing complications.

-There are more than 100 types of cancer, and the symptoms, progression, and treatment options vary depending on the type and stage of the disease.
-Common cancers include:
+There are more than 100 types of cancer, and symptoms, progression, and treatment options vary depending on the type and stage of the disease.
+Common types of cancer include:

 The Importance of World Cancer Day